rdehaan/KRR-course-2021/hw1/description.md

 In particular, consider the following hypothetical language constructs `#even` and `#odd`.
 Both are to be followed by a set of literals, and are true if and only if the number of literals in this set that is true is even or odd, respectively.

+For the sake of simplicity, you may assume that statements with these hypothetical constructs `#even` and `#odd` only appear in the body (i.e., the right-hand side) of rules.

 For example, the following (hypothetical) answer set program would have an answer set:
 ```
 vertex(1;2).